EasyPost/easypost-php/README.md

 **Note: Moved to composer and namespaces!
-Read installation instructions and examples before updating, not backwards compatible!**
+Read installation instructions and examples before updating, not backwards compatible with older beta client!**

 Installation
 ------------------